Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ###Linux

+**NOTE:** OpenGL 3.2 or later is required to use OBS Multiplatform on Linux.
+You can check what version of OpenGL is supported by your system by typing the following into the terminal:
+* glxinfo | grep "OpenGL"

 **Ubuntu 14.04/14.10/15.04 installation**
 * FFmpeg is required.
 If you do not have the FFmpeg installed (if you're not sure, then you probably don't have it), you can get it with the following commands: